abrahamjaet/Fantasy-Football-Big-Board-/README.md

 Updates:
     1/10/23: V0 Release.
 Finally a very very rough draft of ranking QB's.
 No stats beside team is shown & does not save.
 33 QBs.
 Using algorithm based on nCr and domination.
+    1/11/23: Including more data in qbs, adding save and load files as well as binary files containing the information of each QB.
+BB will not run for now on the new data.
+Driver coming soon.